Illarion-eV/Illarion-Lua/source/includes/entrypoints/_monsters.md

 ## Monsters

+Monster entry points are only run when a player is within a range of 60 fields, two levels up and down, or if the monster is on a route.

 ### `abortRoute(Character monster)`
 Is called if `monster` has reached the destination of its route or if items block the way and the destination cannot be reached.
 See section Waypoints in [Character](#character) for details on routes.